crystaldba/postgres-mcp/README.md

 Postgres Utilities
 - [Dexter](https://github.com/DexterDB/dexter).
 A tool for generating and testing hypothetical indexes on PostgreSQL.
 - [PgHero](https://github.com/ankane/pghero).
 A performance dashboard for Postgres, with recommendations.
-Postgres Expert incorporates health checks from PgHero.
+Postgres Pro incorporates health checks from PgHero.
 - [PgTune](https://github.com/le0pard/pgtune?tab=readme-ov-file).
 Heuristics for tuning Postgres configuration.

 ## Frequently Asked Questions

-*How is Postgres Expert different from other Postgres MCP servers?*
+*How is Postgres Pro different from other Postgres MCP servers?*
 There are many MCP servers allow an AI agent to run queries against a Postgres database.
-Postgres Expert does that too, but also adds tools for understanding and improving the performance of your Postgres database.
+Postgres Pro does that too, but also adds tools for understanding and improving the performance of your Postgres database.
-For example, it implements version of the [Anytime Algorithm of Database Tuning Advisor for Microsoft SQL Server](https://www.microsoft.com/en-us/research/wp-content/uploads/2020/06/Anytime-Algorithm-of-Database-Tuning-Advisor-for-Microsoft-SQL-Server.pdf), a modern industrial-strength algorithm for automatic index tuning.
+For example, it implements a version of the [Anytime Algorithm of Database Tuning Advisor for Microsoft SQL Server](https://www.microsoft.com/en-us/research/wp-content/uploads/2020/06/Anytime-Algorithm-of-Database-Tuning-Advisor-for-Microsoft-SQL-Server.pdf), a modern industrial-strength algorithm for automatic index tuning.

 *Why are MCP tools needed when the LLM can reason, generate SQL, etc?*
 LLMs are invaluable for tasks that involve ambiguity, reasoning, or natural language.
 When compared to procedural code, however, they can be slow, expensive, non-deterministic, and sometimes produce unreliable results.
 In the case of database tuning, we have well established algorithms, developed over decades, that are proven to work.
-Postgres Expert lets you combine the best of both worlds by pairing LLMs with classical optimization algorithms and other procedural tools.
+Postgres Pro lets you combine the best of both worlds by pairing LLMs with classical optimization algorithms and other procedural tools.

-*How do you test Postgres Expert?*
+*How do you test Postgres Pro?*
-Testing is critical to ensuring that Postgres Expert is reliable and accurate.
+Testing is critical to ensuring that Postgres Pro is reliable and accurate.
-We are building out a suite of AI-generated adversarial workloads designed to challenge Postgres Expert and ensure it performs under a broad variety of scenarios.
+We are building out a suite of AI-generated adversarial workloads designed to challenge Postgres Pro and ensure it performs under a broad variety of scenarios.

 *What Postgres versions are supported?*
 We plan to support Postgres versions 13 through 17.